skorch-dev/skorch/docs/user/callbacks.rst

 =========

-Callbacks provide a flexible way to customize the behavior of your :class:`NeuralNet <skorch.net.NeuralNet>` training without the need to write subclasses.
+Callbacks provide a flexible way to customize the behavior of your :class:`.NeuralNet` training without the need to write subclasses.

 You will often find callbacks writing to or reading from the :ref:`history <history>` attribute.
 Therefore, if you would like to